Mind's Time

 He almost dropped the clock in surprise.

-Bill’s large body bounced with a laugh as though he was an exuberant marionette whose puppeteer shook his strings.
-He worked in I.T. and with his stained polo, Big Gulp coffee, and thick glasses, he looked like a caricature of the position.
-Everything he said ended in an exclamation.
+Bill’s laughter jiggled his large body bounced like an exuberant marionette whose puppeteer shook his strings.
+His stained polo, Big Gulp coffee, and thick glasses, were a caricature of his info-tech position.

 “Whoa there, buddy!
 Didn’t mean to scare you!”